GatorIncubator/gatorgrouper/README.md

 pytest test_gatorgrouper.py
 ```

-If `pytest test_gatorgrouper.py` is not working try running the following
+If `pytest test_gatorgrouper.py` is not working, try running the following
 command from the root directory:

 ```shell